Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/10. API RESTful Routes/README.md

 # Intro to RESTful APIs & Service Oriented Archtecture

-1. 5 min Intro & Objectives
-1. 15 min Challenge 1
-1. 20 min TT on RESTful APIs, Service-based, and Microservice Architecture
-1. 20 min Challenge 2
-1. 10 min Break
-1. 30 min Challenge 3
-1. 5 min Wrap up

-## Objectives
+## Objectives (5 min)

 1. Define what an API and RESTful API is
 1. Define our routes to respond to JSON requests

-## Activity - Explore Service Oriented Architecture
+## Activity - Explore Service Oriented Architecture (10 min)

-1. With a partner pick 2 companies on [stackshare.io](https://stackshare.io/stacks) and examine the services and languages they use.
+With a partner pick 2 companies on [stackshare.io](https://stackshare.io/stacks) and examine the services and languages they use.
 Google the services you are not familiar with.

 ## Overview